 BOMA 2018 for Gross Areas: Standard Methods of Measurement (ANSI/BOMA Z65.3—2018) is the update to the original 2009 Gross Areas Standard.
-The BOMA Gross Areas Standard was first published in 2009 in direct response to requests made to BOMA International to develop floor measurement standards for forms of occupancy other than office buildings; including, industrial, retail, multi-residential, mixed-use, and campus-style facilities.
+The BOMA Gross Areas Standard was developed in direct response to requests for a floor measurement standard that could be applied to all building types and forms of occupancy—office, industrial, retail, multi-unit residential, mixed-use and campus-style facilities.
 The purpose of the Gross Areas Standard is to provide a comprehensive and consistent methodology for measuring all building types while presenting the data in various ways that are useful to the stakeholders of any given property.

 Features of the 2018 Gross Areas Standard: